Lloyd Aéreo Boliviano: Financial difficulties and demise

-A LAB Boeing 737-300 featuring a livery borrowed from its main stakeholder, VASP at the time the airline was privatized in 1995.
+A Boeing 737-300 featuring a livery borrowed from its main stakeholder, VASP.

 From 1994 onwards, Lloyd Aéreo Boliviano was encountering rising financial difficulties.
 As a consequence, the Bolivian government prepared the privatization of the airline and began to negotiate with potential buyers.
 On 19 October 1995, Brazilian airline VASP acquired 50 percent of the LAB shares.
 In an effort to cut costs, VASP aimed at a full merger of the two airlines, with a similar livery and a joint frequent flyer program as initial steps.
 At July 1998, 49% and 48.3% of the shares were held by VASP and the Bolivian government, respectively.
 In 2001, VASP sold its shares in LAB back to Bolivian investors, though, due to the ongoing monetary constraints.
 On the other hand, in 2004, LAB was awarded shares in Ecuatoriana de Aviación, the national airline of Ecuador at that time, as a compensation for outstanding debts, which led to a codeshare agreement between the two airlines.

 From 2006, Lloyd Aéreo had to cut flights because it was in bad financial shape; leased long-haul aircraft (a random mix of Airbus A310, Boeing 757, Boeing 767 or Lockheed L-1011 TriStar at that time) could not be paid for anymore.
 On 30 March 2007, it was decided by the Bolivian government to shut down Lloyd Aéreo Boliviano, which meant that effective on 1 April, all flight operations were suspended.
 In October of the same year, Boliviana de Aviación was established as new national airline of Bolivia.
 LAB operated a limited number of charter flights during late 2007 and early 2008, on behalf of AeroSur, but has since fully gone out of business, with its airline license officially been revoked in 2010.